-Amici curiae Texas Eagle Forum and Eagle Forum Education & Legal Defense Fund (collectively, "Amici"), file this brief with the consent of the parties.1

-Amici have defended traditional American values - including traditional marriage, defined as the union of husband and wife - since their respective foundings over 30 years ago.
-In 2005, Texas Eagle Forum was actively involved in campaigning for the constitutional amendment challenged here.
-For the foregoing reasons, Amici have a direct and vital interest in the issues raised here.
+Amicus curiae Eagle Forum Education & Legal Defense Fund ("EFELDF"), files this brief with the consent of the parties.
+Since its founding in 1981, EFELDF has consistently defended traditional American values, including traditional marriage, defined as the union of husband and wife.
+For the foregoing reasons, EFELDF has a direct and vital interest in the issues raised here.